-Many of us like to think of ourselves in the middle class, as Figure 6.7 "Subjective Social Class Membership" showed, and many of us are.
-The middle class includes the 50% of all families whose annual incomes (2007 data) range from \$55,000 to \$199,999.
+Many of us like to think of ourselves in the middle class, as Figure 8.3 "Subjective Social Class Membership" showed, and many of us are.
+The middle class includes the 46% of all households whose annual incomes range from \$50,000 to \$199,999.
 As this very broad range suggests, the middle class includes people with many different levels of education and income and many different types of jobs.
 It is thus helpful to distinguish the upper-middle class from the lower-middle class on the upper and lower ends of this income bracket, respectively.
-The upper-middle class has family incomes from about \$140,000 to \$199,000, or about 7% to 8% of all families.
-People in the upper-middle class typically have college and, very often, graduate or professional degrees, live in the suburbs or in fairly expensive urban areas, and are bankers, lawyers, engineers, corporate managers, and financial advisers, among other occupations.
+The upper-middle class has household incomes from about \$150,000 to \$199,000, amounting to about 4.4% of all households.
+People in the upper-middle class typically have college and, very often, graduate or professional degrees; live in the suburbs or in fairly expensive urban areas; and are bankers, lawyers, engineers, corporate managers, and financial advisers, among other occupations.